Tyson Foods, Microsoft to require vaccination for US workers - NewsBreak

 Tyson Foods, Microsoft to require vaccination for US workers

-Meat processer Tyson Foods said Tuesday it will require all of its U.S. employees to get vaccinated against COVID-19, becoming one of the first major employers of frontline workers to do so amid a resurgence of the virus.
+ARLINGTON, Va. — (AP) — Tyson Foods will require all of its U.S. employees to get vaccinated against COVID-19, becoming one of the first major employers of front-line workers to do so amid a resurgence of the virus.

-Microsoft also announced Tuesday that it will require proof of vaccination for all employees, vendors and visitors to its U.S. offices starting in September, following similar actions recently taken by Google and Facebook .
-Microsoft said it was moving back its planned return to the workplace from September to no earlier than Oct.
-4, although it will allow flexibility for some employees to continue working from home, including parents of children who are not eligible for vaccines .

-While vaccination mandates have gained traction among employers, many of the companies adopting requirements have mostly office workers who are already largely vaccinated and are reluctant to work alongside those who aren't.

-In a memo to employees, CEO Donnie King expressed alarm over the rise of the delta variant and made clear the vaccine requirement was needed to overcome persistent hesitancy to get the shots.

-“We did not take this decision lightly.
-We have spent months encouraging our team members to get vaccinated – today, under half of our team members are,” King wrote.
-“We take this step today because nothing is more important than our team members’ health and safety, and we thank them for the work they do, every day, to help us feed this country, and our world.”

 Tyson, whose brands include Jimmy Dean and Hillshire Farm, has grappled with deadly outbreaks of the virus at its plants and faced lawsuits from the families of some workers.
-In a news release, the company said the number of infections at its plant are currently low after the company spent $700 million on efforts to safeguard workers.
+Tyson said the number of infections at its plant are currently low after the company spent $700 million to better safeguard workers.

-Other companies, including Amazon, Walmart and major grocery chains, have so far declined to mandate vaccines for their frontline workers, in part to avoid fueling a labor crunch and persistent worker turnover.
-The companies are instead continuing with information campaigns, bonuses, time off and other incentives.

 Many unions also are firmly opposed to vaccine mandates for their workers.